 Vienna State Opera

 Located in the center of Vienna, this is one of many examples of landmarks that demonstrate the beautiful Austrian culture.
 The building dates back to the 19th century but today they still continue to put on incredible opera shows and other performances.
 Tickets can tend to be pricey, but checking out the inside of the opera house is still worth doing.
-I was able to see another performance not at the famous Opera House but I still found it to be very enjoyable.
+I was able to see another performance not at the famous Opera House (pictured below) but I still found it to be very enjoyable.

 This extravagant public park is full of monuments, fountains, and of course its famous rose garden that is home to over 3,000 rose bushes.
 I found this to be the best place to spend a sunny day in Vienna.